Pete-Best/genre-classification/README.md

 `Genres_EDA.ipynb`: This notebook details the Exploratory Data Analysis of `songdata.csv`

-`lyrics.csv`: New dataset with songs, artist, genres, and lyrics to act as a holdout set
+`lyrics.csv`: New dataset with songs, artist, genres, and lyrics to act as a holdout set.
+If dataset not present in the Github for size reasons, it can be found here: https://www.kaggle.com/gyani95/380000-lyrics-from-metrolyrics

 `DM_Project_Holdout_Predictions.ipynb`: This file uses `lyrics.csv`, with songs, artist, genres, and lyrics.
 The dataset is sampled, cleaned, and pre-processed just as our original dataset was.
 We then run our gradient boost model, `gbtune.sav` on the data to explore the predictive nature of our models.